NinjaServ/ToDoApp/README.md

     - [**Model** \~ *View* \~ **View-Model**]
 - .NET libraries and external libraries are pulled in as part of a build process with NuGet.

+## Application Usage
+##### In the current version, the behavior for the ToDo item list overview View:
+- Overdue items are highlighted in RED.
+- Items due today are highlighted in ORANGE.
+- Completed items are highlighted in GRAY.

+- There is a search box in the upper left corner of the screen.
+It can be used to search and filter out task descriptions.
+- The columns of the to do list can be sorted in ascending or descending order also, by clicking on the column headers.
+- The action buttons in the selected row of the list brighten up.
+Select the respective button to view more details, flag the task as complete, or delete the task.
+- There is a button in the upper right hand corner to add new tasks to the ToDo task list.

 ### Submitted to Capstone Technology for evaluation.